justeattakeaway/pie/apps/pie-docs/src/components/list-item/list-item-interactive/list-item-interactive.md

 {% notification {
   type: "warning",
-  message: "We’re currently working on updating our Line Chart documentation, please see the resources below."
+  message: "We’re currently working on updating our List Item Interactive documentation, please see the resources below."
 } %}

 {% resourceTable {